Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 DO:

-Set realistic expectations: This is a major life change.
+Set realistic expectations: This is a major life change, and it can take time to adust.

-Create a couples support system: Identify trusted friends, family, or professionals.
+Create a couples support system: Identify trusted friends, family, or professionals and ask them to help.

 Schedule check-ins: Brief weekly chats about how you're each feeling can reduce resentment.